 Shinjuku, Matsuki Bakery

-It was a normal day for Takahiro and Mei Matsuki.
+It was a normal day for Takahiro and Yoshie Matsuki.
 Their sons had woken up and gone to school, they had made their bread, opened their store for the day, and had made a normal amount of sales.
-It fact, it was so normal, it was rather dull.
-In the back, Takahiro's eyes were beginning to droop at the monotony of it all, while Mei was working the cash register up front.
+It fact, it was so normal, it was rather dull, especially in the aftermath of the previous week's disaster.
+In the back, Takahiro's eyes were beginning to droop at the monotony of it all, while Yoshie was working the cash register up front.
 After making the last sale before closing time, she went to the back to check on her husband as her final customer made her way to the door.
 As the customer prepared to open it, however, someone else opened it from the outside.
 Being a regular to this bakery, the woman recognized the boy; he was one of the family's sons, Takato.
 She looked around to see if his brother Kou was present.
 He was.
 But so were a pair of…

 "Monsters!" screamed the woman as she ran out the door and fled down the street.
 "Ahhhh!"